top of page

 mysore class - how it works

-Welcome to our Mysore Ashtanga yoga program based in Zürich, as taught by Paramaguru R. Sharath Jois.
+Welcome to our Mysore Ashtanga yoga program based at Patanjali Yoga Shala in Zürich, as taught by Paramaguru R. Sharath Jois.
+The Shala has been created by Brett Porzio and Kamil Milczarek.
 Mysore - style practice is a deeply rooted tradition; a personalised approach to practice that emphasizes self-discipline, self-awareness, and respect for the lineage of yoga.

 Both novice and advanced practitioner alike share the practice space, creating an environment where growth and progress occur accordingly to each individual's unique capacity, capabilities and dedication to their practice.